 - Determine content classifications and who will be responsible for the content on the site.

 - Does the content require expert knowledge?
 Is the content evergreen?

 - Who will be responsible for creating and maintaining content for this site?

 - Am I going to upload files or am I going to link to files/integrate?

 - Define your file strategy for your sites.

 - Utilize files and pages to house important documentation like policies, forms, and resources.

 - Define parameters around your site feed and content feed.

-- Classify information as “knowledge” when you are creating your pages and be sure to create a policy for validation within your content governance application settings.
+- Classify information as Knowledge when you're creating your pages and be sure to create a policy for validation within your content governance application settings.

-Pictured below you will find sample featured sites and a sample Human Resources site.
+Pictured below you will find sample featured sites and a sample New Hire Onboarding site.